 U.S. government statistics help illustrate the seriousness of the problem.

 Running out of the building is the best option, if possible.
 Hiding can also be an effective strategy.
 Stay out of the shooter’s view and lock doors; silence cell phones and pagers.
-The DHS recommends that non-law enforcement personnel should only attempt to incapacitate the shooter as a last resort, and only if his or her life is in danger.
+The DHS recommends that non-law enforcement personnel attempt to incapacitate the shooter as a last resort, and only if his or her life is in danger.

 Identify an escape route and leave belongings behind.
 If within sight of the shooter, run in zig-zag patterns while looking for cover.